INTRODUCTION

 Repeated incidents of Level 3 behaviour can result in a pupil being expelled.

-Pupils with Special/Behavioural/Emotional Needs
+Pupils with Special Educational/Behavioural/Emotional Needs

-Parents of these children will be kept informed of their child’s behaviour on a regular basis and may be requested to work with the school in devising effective strategies to help the child to improve his behaviour.
-This may involve working and co-operating with a Special Needs Assistant, and/or agreeing a behaviour plan or IEP.
-Support services such as NEPS, the SENO and the SESS may be involved in this context.
+Pupils with special educational needs will be required to follow the school’s ‘Code of Behaviour’ but teachers will use their professional judgment in the application of the Code.
+Teaching the rules to children with SEN and helping them understand behaviour and its consequences will be a main focus of teacher’s work.
+Parents of these children will be kept informed of their child’s behaviour on a regular basis and may be requested to work with the school in devising effective strategies to help the child to improve his/her behaviour.
+This may involve working and co-operating with a Special Needs Assistant, and/or agreeing a behaviour plan or School Support Plan.
+Support services such as NEPS, the SENO and the NCSE may be involved in this context.

 Suspension: Definition of Suspension:

-‘Requiring the student to absent himself/herself from the school for a specified, limited period of school days’
+‘Requiring the student to absent himself/herself from the school for a specified, limited period of school days’ Developing A Code of Behaviour: Guidelines for Schools, National Educational Welfare Board

 Authority to Suspend:

 The Board of Management of C.B.S.
 Primary School Nenagh has formally and in writing delegated the authority to impose an ‘Immediate Suspension’ to the Principal Teacher.
-An ‘Immediate Suspension’ may be for a period of one to three school days depending on the severity of the specific behaviour, in exceptional circumstances and with the approval of the Chairperson of the Board the suspension may be for a longer period but in any event will not exceed 5 school days.
+An ‘Immediate Suspension’ may be for a period of one to three school days depending on the severity of the specific behaviour, in exceptional circumstances with the approval of the Chairperson of the Board the suspension may be for a longer period but in any event will not exceed 5 school days.

 Furthermore, the Board of Management has formally and in writing delegated to the Principal Teacher the authority to impose an ‘Automatic Suspension’ for named behaviours detailed in this policy.
 An Automatic Suspension may be for a period of one to three school days depending on the severity of the specific behaviour, in exceptional circumstances and with the approval of the Chairperson of the Board the suspension may be for a longer period but in any event will not exceed 5 school days.